Józef Beck: Strategic ideas

-From 1935 to 1939, Beck supported German claims against Czechoslovakia by citing purported mistreatment of Polish minorities in Czechoslovakia.
+From 1935 to 1939, Beck supported German claims against Czechoslovakia by citing alleged mistreatment of Polish minorities in Czechoslovakia.
 In January 1938, he demanded publicly that the Poles living in Czechoslovakia be granted the rights enjoyed by the Germans.
-In 1937, Beck had also begun a diplomatic offensive in favour of Slovak independence.
-He supported Hitler's position in the Munich agreement in 1938.
-Within days, Poland invaded and seized Teschen, an industrial district of Czechoslovakia with 240,000 people, where ethnic Poles formed only 35%.
+He had also begun a diplomatic offensive in favour of Slovak independence in 1937.
+He supported Hitler's position in the Munich Agreement in 1938.
+Within days of the agreement, Poland invaded and seized Teschen, an industrial district of Czechoslovakia with 240,000 people, where ethnic Poles formed only 35%.